martenframework/marten-db-session/README.md

 end
 ```

-Then run the `marten migrate` command in order to install the DB session entry model.
+Finally run the `marten migrate` command in order to install the DB session entry model.

 _Congrats!
 You’re in!_ From now on, your session data will be persisted in a `marten_db_session_store_entry` table.